 Pam Pecko Smith

-Pam Pecko Smith is a UK-based freelance flautist, vocalist, and music educator who performs within an eclectic range of ensembles.
+Pam Pecko Smith is a freelance flautist, vocalist, and music educator who performs within an eclectic range of ensembles.
 She is a native of the Philadelphia area, where she earned a Bachelor of Music with Honours at the University of the Arts, Philadelphia.
 She then completed intensive graduate studies at the Franz Liszt Music Academy in Budapest, Hungary.
 Her primary mentors and professors were Adeline Tomasone and the late Seán Deibler (in Philadelphia), István Matuz, and Ferenc Rados (in Hungary).

 Pam has performed widely throughout the UK and Ireland in varied genres spanning orchestral, folk, film music, world music, and jazz.
 She is a member of the Lodore Trio and also sings in her own vintage jazz group, Honeysuckle Jazz, specialising in songs from the 1920s-40s.